Belmont Plantation (Wayside, Mississippi)

 Belmont Plantation is an Antebellum plantation in Wayside, Washington County, Mississippi.

 History

 The mansion was built in 1857 by W.W.
 Worthington.
-It was visited by Union forces in 1863, in the midst of the American Civil War of 1861–1865.
+It was raided by Union forces in 1863, in the midst of the American Civil War of 1861–1865.

 It was turned into the Belmont Hunting Lodge by Mississippi Governor Dennis Murphree in 1946.

 It is a wedding & event space, luxury hunting lodge, and bed & breakfast.

 Heritage significance

 It has been listed on the National Register of Historic Places since April 11, 1972.